 For lack of some crucial guidance, Bob’s wishes and the result didn’t match.
 However, Bob could have kept his property separate and established a trust during his lifetime.
 Bob’s trust could have required a Family Trust for his children to be funded at his death.
 Bob’s wishes now align with the results – a much better outcome for all concerned.

 *Bob and Sue are a fictional couple and any resemblances to actual persons, living or dead, or actual events are purely coincidental.

 This commentary is limited to the dissemination of general information pertaining to Mariner Wealth Advisor’s investment advisory services and general economic market conditions.
 The information contained herein is not intended to be personal legal, investment or tax advice.
 Mariner Wealth Advisors (“MWA”) does not provide all services listed in this piece.
 Some services may be provided by Mariner Trust Services and may be subject to additional fees.

-Mariner Wealth Advisors (“MWA”) is an SEC registered investment adviser with its principal place of business in the State of Kansas.
-Registration of an investment adviser does not imply any level of skill or training.MWA and its representatives are in compliance with the current registration and notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
-MWA may only transact business in those states in which it is notice filed, or qualifies for an exemption or exclusion from notice filing requirements.
+Mariner Wealth Advisors (“MWA”), is an SEC registered investment adviser with its principal place of business in the State of Kansas.
+Registration of an investment adviser does not imply a certain level of skill or training.MWA is in compliance with the current notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
+MWA may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 Any subsequent, direct communication by MWA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For additional information about MWA, including fees and services, please contact MWA or refer to the Investment Adviser Public Disclosure website.
 Please read the disclosure statement carefully before you invest or send money.